-- 1. To obtain the Master's degree, students must: - have obtained a pass (V), an exemption (VR) or a mark of 6.0 or higher for every course. - 2.
-In special cases, the Board of Examiners may deviate from the provisions of section 1 of this article in favour of the student.
+- 1. To obtain the Master's degree, students must: have obtained a pass (V), an exemption (VR) or a mark of 6.0 or higher for every course. - 2.
+In special cases, the Board of Examiners may deviate from the provisions of Article 29, section 1 in favour of the student.
 It will stipulate additional requirements if necessary.